 Did this fix your problems?
 Please report back to us!

-The keyword.URL preference is no longer used in Firefox 23 or above and setting the engine for address bar searches is now done from the Search Bar -see Use the Search bar in Firefox and manage search engines.
+The keyword.URL preference is no longer used in Firefox 23 or above and setting the engine for address bar searches is now done from the Search Bar -see Use the search bar in Firefox.
 As a workaround you can use the Keyword Search add-on.

 If you have the Yahoo Toolbar installed then see also: Remove a toolbar that has taken over your Firefox search or home page.